-The scheme was originally conceived and championed by former members of Parliament Rt Hon Hazel Blears, Jo Swinson and Eric Ollerenshaw.
-The scheme is now being led by Dan Jarvis MP, with additional cross-party support expected in the future.
+The scheme was originally conceived and championed by the Rt Hon Hazel Blears MP, the scheme is now being led by Dan Jarvis MP, with additional cross-party support provided by Victoria Prentis MP.
 The Speaker of the House of Commons, the Rt.
 Hon.
-John Bercow MP, is also a staunch supporter of the scheme.
+John Bercow MP, is a staunch supporter of the scheme.

 “As someone who didn't enter politics via a traditional route, I've always believed in the importance of opening up Parliament so that it looks, feels and sounds like the country it is there to serve.
 Extending the opportunity to work behind the scenes in the House of Commons is an important part of that process, and that is why I'm proud to be championing the Speaker's Parliamentary Scheme.
 It’s been a privilege to see the fantastic contribution that the Speaker’s Interns have made, and I would encourage anyone interested in gaining an experience of Parliament to apply for the Scheme in future.”